 The temptation is to frame this as a "robots replacing athletes" narrative.
 That misses the point entirely.

-China's humanoid robotics industry -- covered in depth in our china-ai-robotics-guide -- is not building robots to run marathons.
+China's humanoid robotics industry -- covered in depth in our China factory robot deployment -- is not building robots to run marathons.
 It is building robots to work in factories, warehouses, and eventually homes.
 The marathon is a public-facing benchmark that tests exactly the capabilities those applications demand: sustained operation without failure, power efficiency over long durations, and adaptive control in unstructured environments.

 Consider what a factory deployment requires from a humanoid robot: